mufancom/remote-workspace/README.md

 #### Prerequisites

 - VSCode with Remote Development extension.
-Some of the folder names are hard-coded, you may want to use the stable version of the extension to avoid folder name mismatching.
+Some of the related folder names are hard-coded, you may want to use the stable version of the extension to avoid folder name mismatching.
+- SSH agent running with a valid identity.
 - Node.js v10+ (we are using v12).

 #### Usage